Nassau County Police Exam 2022 Practice Test & Study Guide

 Once you receive your score, it will not expire until you choose to retake the test and try to attain a higher score.

 However, some police departments are known to require their officers to retake the exam if they want to change departments or are coming from another department.
-So if it’s been a while since they last took the Nassau County Police Exam, Nassau County officers should take care to study and prepare as much as they can for it.
+So if it’s been a while since they last took the Nassau County Police Exam, Nassau County officers should study and prepare as much as possible.

 How Prepterminal Can Help